luismartinezs/todo-app-vue-api/README.md

 ### Docker compose

-Have docker running in your machine, and be logged in with your docker id Make sure postgresql is not running locally or it will keep the required ports busy
+Have docker running in your machine, and be logged in with your docker id Make sure any services like postgresql are not running locally or they will keep the required ports busy

 ```
-docker-compose build
+docker-compose up -build
 docker-compose up -d
-docker-compose down # Bring down the containers
+docker-compose down # Bring down the containers (do it at the start, to avoid any existing container interfering)
 ```